epfl-ada/ada-2024-project-madayam/README.md

 |:--:|
 | *generated using DALL-E* |

+Proceed to [this](./src/README.md) for details of running the code.

 ## Abstract

 The film industry has long been captivated by the allure of remaking classic movies, offering fresh takes on beloved stories to new generations.
 The motivation behind this project stems from a curiosity about the cyclical nature of storytelling in cinema and the industry's reliance on nostalgia.
 This project aims to delve deep into the phenomenon of movie remakes by analyzing films spanning decades to uncover patterns that explain why certain movies are chosen for remakes, their differences from their originals, and the factors contributing to their success or failure.
 By examining genre popularity, revenue, critical reception, and temporal gaps, we seek to tell the story of how and why the film industry reinvents existing narratives.
 This analysis will not only highlight the evolving tastes of audiences but also provide insights into the decisions made by filmmakers and studios.
 Perhaps as history repeats itself, so do pivotal movies of the generations.